Skip to content

 }

 You start a recording, you get a RecordingHandle, you stop the handle when you're done.
-Implementations must spawn the underlying process eagerly so frames are landing in output by the time start() returns.
+Implementations spawn the underlying process eagerly and fail fast when startup is clearly broken.
+Some process-backed recorders still cannot prove that the first frame has already landed in output before start() returns.

 AutoRecorder — pick a backend per call